ImageOptim/gifski/README.md

 The tool optionally supports decoding video directly, but unfortunately it relies on ffmpeg 4.x, which may be *very hard* to get working, so it's not enabled by default.

 You must have `ffmpeg` and `libclang` installed, both with their C headers intalled in default system include paths.
 Details depend on the platform and version, but you usually need to install packages such as `libavformat-dev`, `libavfilter-dev`, `libavdevice-dev`, `libclang-dev`, `clang`.
 Please note that installation of these dependencies may be quite difficult.
 Especially on macOS and Windows it takes *expert knowledge* to just get them installed without wasting several hours on endless stupid installation and compilation errors, which I can't help with.
+If you're cross-compiling, try uncommenting `[patch.crates-io]` section at the end of `Cargo.toml`, which includes some experimental fixes for ffmpeg.

 Once you have dependencies installed, compile with `cargo build --release --features=video` or `cargo build --release --features=video-static`.